katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 image: 2022-07-01-in-defense-of-magic-4.png
 ---

 Last year I worked through the Buffy the Vampire Slayer series as a first time watcher.
-The comparison of what's old and new is a strong theme in the series, and magic.
+The comparison of what's old and new is a strong theme in the series and often projected as magic.

 - The librarian and self-appointed Luddite; The teen computer whiz.
 - The male perception of strength; teen girls fighting villains.